-However, our daily practical reality lead us to a completely different type of battlefield.
+However, our daily practical reality led us to a completely different type of battlefield.
 In Lebanon, we fought Fatah (during the first Lebanon War) and Hezbollah, terror and guerilla organizations that challenged the national security of the State of Israel, and constantly harmed the fabric of daily life for hundreds of thousands of residents of northern Israel.
-During periods of intense warfare, they even harmed the daily life of millions of additional civilians all over Israel.
+During periods of particularly intense warfare, they even harmed the daily life of millions of additional civilians all over Israel.
 During the first Gulf War, when the United States led the coalition against the Iraqi regime, we found ourselves in a defensive posture and for the first time experienced the threat of missile attacks on the home front, right above our heads.
 The home front became the frontline, and the large IDF almost sat on the sidelines when, for the first time in our history, we were asked not to take offensive action to remove a threat to the State of Israel.

 In Judea and Samaria, and even more so in the Gaza Strip, we found ourselves doing complex policing missions.
 These missions sometimes reached the level of a broad scale military operation within the Palestinian cities whose purpose was to suppress terror and return order.
 The complexity of these operations derived not only from the threats and the operational missions, but also from the agreements that were signed with the Palestinian Authority and which blurred the distinctions between enemy, adversary and partner.

 Over the years, we were frequently tested, like other colleagues in the IDF and parallel organizations, by the complex ‘inter-echelon’ discourse that takes place between the IDF and the political echelon.
 This experience caused us to feel that something was missing.
-This something was reflected in the difficulties that statesman and army personnel experience when focusing professional military endeavors in a way that can serve diplomatic needs, with all the complexity that this involves.
+This something was reflected in the difficulties that statesman and military personnel experience when focusing professional military endeavors in a way that can serve diplomatic needs, with all the complexity that this involves.
 This deficiency is also reflected in the small vocabulary available to describe the tensions and difficulties in connecting between vastly different content worlds – the political-diplomatic world and the military world; as well as the sour feeling between the two echelons, that arose mainly after military operations, in which both sides of the matrix felt that ‘they’ did not understand ‘us’, and therefore what should have happened, didn’t.

 This is how we found ourselves asking these professional questions about force employment and generation: for what purpose are we educating and preparing our soldiers?
 What is our place within this change?
 We saw the IDF ethos – which was primarily built, educated and trained based on decisive maneuver by ground forces – change direction.
 Slowly, we saw intelligence, stand-off fire, ground and aerial defense, and home front rescue activities turn into the centers of military action.
 We saw the enormous investments directed there and at a later stage also to cyber activities.

 We asked ourselves – what is the new ethos of the ground forces at this time?
 Is it only a tool of deterrence?
 What is the ground force’s place among the military missions and national security?
 What should be changed so that the inter-echelon discourse can be more precise and to enable both sides to express their advantages and capabilities?
-And finally, how can we and our colleagues – who are experiencing this change and who serve in a very practical organization – translate this change into a practical theory that could lead to relevant and appropriate military action.
+And finally, how can we and our colleagues – who are experiencing this change and who serve in a very practical organization – translate this change into a practical theory that could lead to relevant and appropriate military action?